 If you’re in El Salvador and looking for a place to get away for the weekend, you could do worse than the colonial town of Juayua.
 Blogger Eddie Galdamez explains.
+This article contains some affiliate links, where we make a small commission if you purchase buy after clicking.
+This comes at no extra cost to you.

 With a population of 23,000, this pre-Columbian town is famous for its cobbled streets, local coffee, and weekend food festival.